 Emerging technology is helping to solve these problems, and Norway is leading the way.
-With its long, biologically diverse coastline and centuries-long fishing traditions, Norway has amassed extensive expertise in aquaculture and fisheries which the country is applying in technology development.
+With its extended, biologically diverse coastline and centuries-long fishing traditions, Norway has tremendous expertise in aquaculture and fisheries which the country is applying in technology development.

 Sea lice are one of the most pressing challenges facing the aquaculture industry.
 These parasites release their eggs into the water.
 The eggs develop into larvae that attach themselves to fish, retarding their growth, disrupting their salt balance and making them vulnerable to disease and predation.
 Until now, drugs and chemicals have been the predominant method of controlling sea lice.
 Sea lice, however, have begun to acquire resistance to delousing agents.

-The Seafarm PulseGuard system creates an electric fence, using electrical pulses to inactivate sea lice before they attach to the fish.
+Norwegian companies have been using their creativity to prevent this pest from attacking fish.
+Harbor has created the Harbor Fence, which uses electrical pulses to inactivate sea lice before they attach to the fish.
 This stops infestation within the cage and further spread to the surrounding environment – without any damage to the fish.
-The system effectively reduces sea lice infestation and biofouling of cages by up to 90 per cent.

 Stingray Marine Solutions, meanwhile, uses lasers to shoot down sea lice.
 The company’s advanced system uses AI technology to scan each individual fish for parasites and then destroys the lice one by one with a laser.
 Because the method does not involve handling or moving the fish, it can be used to remove and control sea lice on a continuous and preventive basis.